emilyyiip/outages/README.md

 ## Model Evaluation

 We decided to check for accuracy parity at different times of the year.
 To do this, we decided to compared the model accuracy between January and August.
-Our model achieved % accuracy for January and 99% for December.

-Null Hypothesis: The mean accuracy of the model in January is equal to the mean accuracy of the model in December.
-Observed differences in their mean accuracies is due to random chance.
+Null Hypothesis: The absolute difference in model accuracy between January and August is due to random chance.
+The model does not perform differently across these months.

+Alternative Hypothesis: The absolute difference in model accuracy between January and August is statistically significant.
+The model performs different across these months.

+To test this hypothesis, we used a permutation test with a p value of 0.05.

+After doing the permutation test, we discovered that observed test statistic was **0.06** and the p value obtained was **0.38**.
+Given that the p-value of 0.38 is more than the significance level of 0.05, we fail to reject the null hypothesis.
+Therefore, our model does not perform differently across the months of January and August.